auth0/SimpleKeychain/.github/ISSUE_TEMPLATE.md

 Please provide the following:

 - Version of SimpleKeychain used:
-- Version of iOS used:
+- Version of OS used:
 - Additional dependencies that might be relevant:
+- If using Carthage or CocoaPods, please include your Cartfile or Podfile
+- Xcode version:

 ### Reproduction